-Unfortunately, these tips and tricks aren’t actual strategies.
+But these tips and tricks aren’t actual sales strategies.
 If running your business is a war, these are merely skirmishes.
-And just like you wouldn't start a war without a plan—so to if your need to develop a winning sales plan template to steer you in the right direction.
+And just like you wouldn't start a war without a plan, you can’t start selling without a clear sales plan template to guide your business growth.

 Sound exciting?
 Let’s jump right in.

 Want to build your own sales plan template that'll accelerate your growth?
-Grab our downloadable sales plan cheat sheet and fill it in as you go through the post.
+Grab the Sales Success Kit, including...